marcelach1/DDTW/README.md

 ### Data
-The data included in this repo is a short of the original file that can be found in: http://www.cs.ucr.edu/~eamonn/ECG_one_day.zip
+The data included in this repo is a short excerpt of the original file that can be found in: http://www.cs.ucr.edu/~eamonn/ECG_one_day.zip